The Loire’s white wines: France’s freshest voice - Decanter

 Chenin Blanc: The ancient native

-When labelled Sur Lie, the wines have aged on their lees, gaining savoury depth and creamy texture without losing their trademark freshness.
+Wines labelled ‘sur lie’ have been aged on their lees, gaining savoury depth and creamy texture without losing their trademark freshness.
 They are an ideal match for oysters and shellfish.

-Producers are increasingly revealing the grape’s ageing potential, with Famille Lieubeau Muscadet Sèvre et Maine Clisson (94 points) a fine example.
-The region also nurtures the lesser-known white grape called Folle Blanche, whose vibrant minerality shines in wines like Vignoble Gilbert Chon Perle Bleue (90 points).
+Producers are increasingly revealing the grape’s ageing potential, with Famille Lieubeau, Muscadet Sèvre et Maine Clisson 2022 (94pts) a fine example.
+The region also nurtures the lesser-known white grape Folle Blanche, whose vibrant minerality shines in wines like Vignoble Gilbert Chon, Perle Bleue Folle Blanche, Gros Plant du Pays Nantais 2023 (90pts).

 Sauvignon Blanc: The elegant benchmark

 Sauvignon Blanc has conquered the world, yet its Loire heartland remains the benchmark.
-While New Zealand, Chile and California have carved their own exuberant, juicy fruit, or oak-polished versions, Sancerre and Pouilly-Fumé still deliver the grape’s most refined form.
+While New Zealand, Chile and California have carved their own exuberant, juicily fruity or oak-polished versions, the Loire still delivers the grape’s most refined form.

-Here, on soils of silex, chalk and limestone, the wines are taut and nervy, citrus and orchard fruit framed by a cool, stony edge.
-For those seeking value, look to Touraine, where wines like Château de Quinçay Touraine Chenonceaux Blanc (92 points) offer superb finesse without the prestige price tag.
+Here, on soils of silex, chalk and limestone, the wines are taut and nervy, with citrus and orchard fruit framed by a cool, stony edge.
+For those seeking value, look to Touraine, where wines like Château de Quinçay, Touraine Chenonceaux 2022 (92pts) offer superb finesse without the prestige price tag.

-From the coastal vineyards of the Nantais to the chalky slopes of the Centre-Loire, the Loire’s white wines are as diverse and dynamic as the river itself.
-Each appellation delivers its own interplay of freshness, texture, and terroir, proof that the Loire’s voice remains as compelling and contemporary as ever.
+From the coastal vineyards of the Nantais to the chalky hills of Touraine, the Loire’s white wines are as diverse and dynamic as the river itself.
+Each appellation delivers its own interplay of freshness, texture and terroir, proof that the Loire’s voice remains as compelling and contemporary as ever.

 Nine Loire white wines to try…